dilan-dio4/Keagate/README.md

 _Note – this CLI is automatically launched in the one-liner installation script._

-The CLI will write the `config/local.json` file upon completion, unless one already exists.
+The CLI will write the `config/local.json` file upon completion unless one already exists.
 In that case, it will write to `config/local2.json` and ask that you manually merge your new parameters, as needed.

 ### Custom